Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 Are multiparty agreements recognised?

-Both the Code of Civil and Commercial Procedure and the QFC Arbitration Regulations are silent with respect to multiparty arbitration agreements.
-However, as multiparty agreements are recognised under Qatari law generally, the same should apply to multiparty arbitration agreements.
+Both the Arbitration Law and the QFC Arbitration Regulations are silent with respect to multiparty arbitration agreements.
+However, as multiparty agreements are generally recognised under the Qatari law of contract, the law of contract should apply to multiparty arbitration agreements.

 Click here to view the full article.